British Navy Prepares Mine-Clearing Operation in Strait of Hormuz

 What happened

-The British Navy has announced its preparations for a mine-clearing mission in the Strait of Hormuz, contingent upon a peace agreement between the U.S. and Iran.
-This operation aims to secure a vital shipping route that has faced significant disruptions due to ongoing conflicts.
-The British amphibious ship RFA Lyme Bay is set to join the U.K. destroyer HMS Dragon and allied vessels for this mission.
+Britain's Royal Navy is preparing to launch a mine-clearing mission in the Strait of Hormuz, contingent upon a peace agreement between the U.S. and Iran.
+This initiative comes in response to significant disruptions in maritime trade, with over 6,000 ships unable to cross the Strait since the onset of conflict in February.
+The British Navy's RFA Lyme Bay will join the HMS Dragon and allied vessels in this critical operation.

 The Context